deconst/deconst-docs/developing/architecture.rst

 be used to preview content in context before it's merged and shipped.

 .. image:: /_images/deconst-build.png
+   :alt: A diagram of the Deconst build host

 Access to Strider is managed by membership in a GitHub organization or in teams within an organization, as configured in the instance's credentials file.